 MOD CAN/14A7/2

-5.208 The use of the band 137-138 MHz by the mobile-satellite service is subject to coordination under No. 9.11A.
-(WRC-97)
+5.208 The use of the frequency band 137-138 MHz by the mobile-satellite service is subject to coordination under No. 9.11A.
+The use of the frequency band 137.025-138 MHz by non-geostationary satellite systems in the space operation service identified as short duration missions in accordance with Resolution [A7(I)-Ngso SHORT DURATION] (WRC-19) is not subject to No. 9.11A.
+(WRC-19)

 Reasons: To remove the requirement to coordinate under RR No 9.11A for short duration missions, providing short duration missions with a faster notification process for systems identified under and meeting the conditions defined in Resolution [A7(I)-NGSO SHORT DURATION] (WRC-19).